-To encourage academic excellence and honesty, we have established the following policy:

-First Offense: Automatic failure of the paper or test and possible failure of the course.
-Second Offense: Automatic failure of the course.
+To encourage academic excellence and honesty, we have established the following policy: Penalties for Deliberate Plagiarism or Cheating: First Offense: Automatic failure of the paper or test and possible failure of the course.

-In accordance with the Americans with Disabilities Act and the Rehabilitation Act of 1973, accommodations for students with disabilities will be considered at the student's request.
+PERSONS WITH DISABILITIES STATEMENT: In accordance with the Americans with Disabilities Act and the Rehabilitation Act of 1973, accommodations for students with disabilities will be considered at the student's request.
+T accommodations for students with disabilities will be considered at the student's request.
 The student will be required to register with the Disability Support Services office and provide documentation of disability.
 Once the student is qualified by the DSS Manager as having a disability, requested accommodations will be considered.
 Accommodations for the classroom, laboratory, or clinical setting will be considered according to reasonableness.
 Accommodations that compromise patient care, or that fundamentally alter the nature of the program or activity, are not considered to be reasonable.
 A student denied accommodation may request an individualized determination to assure that the denial is not a result of disability discrimination by contacting the Manager of Disability Support Services and Testing at 533-7498.
 Procedures for appeal are outlined in the SCC Center for Students with Disabilities Student Handbook.
-Other than accommodation issues, procedures for student grievances including academic dismissal are outlined in the following SCC website: http://www.scc.spokane.edu/?concerns.
+Other than accommodation issues, procedures for student grievances including academic dismissal are outlined in the following SCC website: